konstantinosalatzas/pylanche/README.md

 ## Configuration

-The configuration of Event Hub, checkpoint store, receive duration, send file and send count is done with environment variables or the JSON file:
+The configuration of Event Hub, checkpoint store and send file is done with environment variables or the JSON file:

 [pylanche/config.json](https://github.com/konstantinosalatzas/pylanche/blob/main/pylanche/config_template.json)